 CONGREGATION FOR CATHOLIC EDUCATION CONGREGATION FOR THE CLERGY BASIC NORMS FOR THE FORMATION OF PERMANENT DEACONS DIRECTORY FOR THE MINISTRY AND LIFE OF PERMANENT DEACONS LIBRERIA EDITRICE VATICANA, VATICAN CITY 1998 CONGREGATION FOR CATHOLIC EDUCATION CONGREGATION FOR THE CLERGY JOINT DECLARATION AND INTRODUCTION JOINT DECLARATION The permanent Diaconate, restored by the Second Vatican Council, in complete continuity with ancient Tradition […]

-AGE: Candidates must be at least 35 years old at ordination.
-Candidates may begin formation at age 31.
+AGE: Candidates must be between 35 and 60 at date of acceptance to the program.
 However, consideration shall be given to the age of their children.
 It would be preferable that the children be able to understand what their father is undertaking.
 Married applicants should be in a valid Catholic marriage for at least five years.
-Converts […]
+Converts to Roman Catholicism […]

 One of the key changes introduced by Vatican II was the re-institution of the Permanent Deaconate.
 Holy Orders is the only sacrament with more than one level: Deaconate, Priesthood and Episcopacy.
 In the early Church, men who were ordained Deacons could become Priests or remain in that role.
 As time passed, the Church in the West abolished the practice of […]